 Number of Players

 - Three Players: When playing with three players, each player competes individually.
-The dealing and gameplay remain similar, but the deck may be adjusted by removing certain cards to make the game more balanced.
+The dealing and gameplay remain similar, but the deck may be adjusted by removing certain cards to balance the game.
 Alternatively, the dealer may sit out each round, with only two players actively competing.

 - Five or Six Players: Individual gameplay is typical when playing with five or six players, and the deck may need to be tweaked to ensure fair distribution.